- How to Quickly Work With Images in PowerPoint (Watch & Learn)

 Now that you've got your image inserted into the presentation, it's time to check out the picture editing tools.

 How to Resize and Tilt Images in PowerPoint

-When you select an image in PowerPoint, white circles will appear on the corners of the picture.
+When you select an image in PowerPoint, white circles appear on the corners of the picture.
 Resize an image by grabbing one of these circles and pulling it until the image is the desired size.

 Notice in the screenshot above that you can also type in an exact size for your image on the new menu.
-If you know the exact dimensions you need for an image, this feature really comes in handy.
+If you know the exact dimensions you need for an image, this feature comes in handy.

-You can also tilt an image by grabbing the circular arrow icon above an image and pulling it left to right.
+Also, tilt an image by grabbing the circular arrow icon above an image and pulling it left to right.